confluentinc/ksql/docs/concepts/queries/pull.md

   with a GROUP BY clause.
 - For non-windowed aggregations, pull queries only support looking up events by key.
-- WHERE clauses can only have constrains on the key column for non-windowed tables.
+- WHERE clauses can only have constraints on the key column for non-windowed tables.

 - In addition, windowed tables support bounds on WINDOWSTART using operators `<=`, `<`, `=`, `>`, `>=`.
 - JOIN, PARTITION BY, GROUP BY and WINDOW clauses aren't supported.